deemp/flakes/README.md

 ## Sample test

 This is one of the [test expressions](.nix/test-data.nix).
-It is taken from [here](https://github.com/br4ch1st0chr0n3/devops-labs/blob/80978ecd1826548904e442e5fb428f2127748be7/.nix/terraform/docker.nix).
+It's taken from [here](https://github.com/br4ch1st0chr0n3/devops-labs/blob/d40ddd922b33d9639a76cd2d028d4f753a5d04a3/.nix/terraform/docker.nix#L1).
 The below Nix snippets are in `let in` blocks to have a better syntax highlighting.

 There are 2 apps: `app_purescript` and `app_python`.
-Each of them has a server written in corresponding language, and these servers show the current time in a browser.
+Each of them has a server written in a corresponding language, and these servers show the current time in a browser.
 Their Docker containers were pushed to Docker Hub.
 On a host, these apps are under the directories `./app_purescript` and `./app_python`.
 In Docker containers, each app's code is placed under the `/app` directory.

 There is some data that is needed to run the apps.
 This data is described in `dockerVariables`.
 Here, notable fields are: `DOCKER_PORT` - internal port inside a Docker container, `HOST` - the address of a host on which to run the container, `NAME` - a new name for a container, `PORT` - the external port.
 It is worth to mention that all fields of the object in `type` are the same for both apps, except for the `HOST_PORT`.
 Also, the names of their variables differ.
 We can use `Nix` functions to use the same template inside `dockerVariables` to declare the variables for both apps: